Law School Finals: How to Prepare for Test Day Beyond the Books

 Students who rehearse the day perform better than those who only study for it.

-How to Eat for Focus During Finals Week
+How to Eat for Focus During Law School Finals Week

 Your brain burns a steady stream of glucose while you write.